Pseudoexpertise/Math-Odyssey-II/README.md

 ## How to participate?

 Any student that has not completed school yet can participate.
-Far that you need to make a valid submission as described [here](https://github.com/Pseudoexpertise/Math-Odyssee-II/blob/main/standards/rules.md#correct-submission).
+For that you need to make a valid submission as described [here](https://github.com/Pseudoexpertise/Math-Odyssee-II/blob/main/standards/rules.md#correct-submission).

-Upon that, there are also other interesting this.
+## Further Information

+For more information you can look at the [standards](./standards/) folder.
+More specifically go
+- here to see the rules
+- here to see the point distribution for the exercises
+- here to see what prizes you can win

+## Questions & Feedback